muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./README.md

 - Project-4 Of Learning Basic JavaScript From freeCodeCamp (FCC) Project Of Building The Date Object a Date Formatter.
 This is a very good practice to learn new things about JavaScript.

-- Project-5 Of Learning Modern JavaScript Methods From freeCodeCamp (FCC) By Building Football Team Cards.
+- Project-5 Of Learning Modern JavaScript Methods From freeCodeCamp (FCC) Project Of Building Football Team Cards.
 This is a very good practice to learn new things about JavaScript.
 It helps to improve JavaScript skills and to learn more new concepts about the language.